-In the first semester of year two you'll attend two weeks of hospital placements in your region.
-In the second semester, you'll work with a midwife and her back-up over a period of 6-7 weeks and be involved in the care of women from the midwife's caseload.
-This includes all aspects of midwifery care and therefore you will be on-call for the duration of the placement.
-Alongside weekly modules as outlined above, four wānanga/intensives will be held in Christchurch across the year.
-You will also have an exam week at the end of each semester.
+In the first semester of your second year you'll work with a midwife and her back-up over a period of 6-7 weeks and be involved in the care of women from the midwife's caseload.
+This includes all aspects of midwifery care and therefore you'll be on-call for the duration of the placement.